aws/karpenter-provider-aws/website/content/en/pre-docs/provisioner-crd.md

   # These requirements are combined with pod.spec.affinity.nodeAffinity rules.
   # Operators { In, NotIn } are supported to enable including or excluding values
   requirements:
-    - key: "node.kubernetes.io/instance-type" # If not included, reference cloud provider
+    - key: "node.kubernetes.io/instance-type"
       operator: In
       values: ["m5.large", "m5.2xlarge"]
-    - key: "topology.kubernetes.io/zone" # If not included, all zones are considered
+    - key: "topology.kubernetes.io/zone"
       operator: In
       values: ["us-west-2a", "us-west-2b"]
-    - key: "kubernetes.io/arch" # If not included, reference cloud provider
+    - key: "kubernetes.io/arch"
       operator: In
       values: ["arm64", "amd64"]
     - key: "karpenter.sh/capacity-type" # If not included, the webhook for the AWS cloud provider will default to on-demand